Muker: Village today

 Although at one time a centre for lead mining, the main economic activities are now woollen clothing, tourism, grouse shooting and sheep farming.

-The pub is called the Farmers Arms.
+The pub, which is called the Farmers Arms, closed in the early 2020s, but was re-opened in September 2024 as a community-owned venture.
 Muker also has a village shop as well as an art gallery, craft shop and a café within the old school building.
 Originally the vicarage, the Muker village tea shop was built in 1680 and retains much of its 'olde worlde charm' today.
 A Park Information Point for the Yorkshire Dales National Park can be found at the Muker village shop.
 The village has one church; the Parish Church of Saint Mary, a Grade II* listed building.
 Originally dating from around 1580 and having been restored in the 19th century the church was listed on 7 December 1966.
 There is a small campsite on the western edge of the village.